 The option specifies the password for connecting to the agent.
-The default value of "super" is used if the option is not specified.
-To connect successfully, the value of the option must match that specified by the mcmd configuration option mcmd_password of the agent you are connecting to, which is also "super" by default.
+To connect successfully, the value of the option must match that specified by the mcmd configuration option mcmd\password of the agent you are connecting to.

 If you use the short option form (-p), you must not leave a space between this option and the password.
 If you omit the password value following the --password or -p option on the command line, the mcm client prompts you for one.